 December 6th is St. Nicholas Day throughout Europe, a day that celebrates the Christian saint on the day of his death.
 He was known for his kindness and generosity towards children.
 If he reminds you of Sants Claus it is because Saint Nicholas was the inspiration.
 So, technically Santa is real.

 Have yourself a spooky little Krampus!
-Yes, you heard that right.
-While St Nicholas rewards good children with presents in Austria and other German-speaking countries, Krampus the demon creature kidnaps bad children.
+While St Nicholas rewards good children with presents, Krampus the demon creature kidnaps bad children in Austria and Germany.
 This is what nightmares are made of.

 Austria also has many cute traditions, like pigs!
-Around New Year’s Eve, you’ll find an abundance of candy pigs (Marzipan Glückschwein).
-It is a symbol of good luck!
+Around New Year’s Eve, you’ll find an abundance of candy pigs (Marzipan Glückschwein) that symbolize good luck.
 The meaning comes from medieval times when locals got lucky if they were able to breed a lot of pigs.
 Variations are also celebrated in Germany.

-Many Asian countries celebrate the Lunar New Year, which is also called the Chinese New Year or the Spring Festival.
+Many Asian countries celebrate the Lunar New Year, which is also called the Chinese New Year or the Spring Festival depending on location.
 The date changes depending on the moon cycle, but is usually in January.
 You might see people giving each other red envelopes which contain money, and you’ll definitely see fireworks.

 La Befana, AKA the Christmas Witch, delivers presents to children in Italy on Epiphany Eve (January 5th).
 Families leave wine out for her visit, and she will use her broom to sweep the floors before she leaves.

 On December 13th in Sweden, children wear white gowns, red sashes, and wreath crowns.
-There is one designated “Lucia” who gets to wear candles in her wreath, the rest of the children have to hold theirs.
+There is one designated “Lucia” who gets to wear candles in her wreath, while the rest of the people hold theirs.
 They sing songs for adults, usually school pageants.